When is The Crown season 4's Netflix release date? Cast, trailer and latest news

 Olivia Colman will return as Queen Elizabeth II as we head into the Margaret Thatcher years for the fourth instalment of Peter Morgan's royal epic.

-It may feel like there’s not much to look forward to these days, but at least we have one thing on the horizon: The Crown season four.
+The release date for The Crown season four is just around the corner – and to get us even more excited, Netflix has released a collection of brand-new images from the upcoming season.

-The next season of the Netflix drama is set to drop in mid-November, having managed to finish filming just as lockdown hit.
-Olivia Colman will return as Queen Elizabeth II alongside Tobias Menzies, Josh O’Connor, Helena Bonham Carter, and Erin Doherty – as well as a collection of new actors playing new characters.
+Olivia Colman will return as Queen Elizabeth II, alongside her co-stars Tobias Menzies (Prince Philip), Josh O’Connor (Prince Charles), Helena Bonham Carter (Princess Margaret), Erin Doherty (Princess Anne) and many more familiar faces.

-Most notably, Emma Corrin joining the cast as Diana Spencer (aka Princess Diana), while Gillian Anderson joins as Conservative Prime Minister Margaret Thatcher.
+They’ll be joined by some key new cast members who’ll be central to the story in season four, including Emma Corrin as Diana Spencer (aka Princess Diana), and Gillian Anderson as Conservative Prime Minister Margaret Thatcher.

 Read on for everything you need to know: